-A number of areas have been identified that might explain the lower responsiveness of non-cleared initial margining when the SIMM model is used, as observed during the Covid-19 crisis.
-This includes: (i) delays to model recalibration; (ii) the lag between backtesting exceedances and remediation actions; (iii) the use (or lack) of bilateral remediation between specific counterparties; (iv) operational difficulties in model updates; (v) regulatory constraints; and (vi) liquidity preparedness.
-This section sets out the ongoing discussions between supervisors, supervised firms and ISDA regarding the approach to improving the responsiveness of non-centrally cleared IM models.
+A number of areas have been identified that might explain the lower responsiveness of noncleared initial margining when the SIMM model is used, as observed during the Covid-19 crisis.
+This includes: (i) delays to model recalibration; (ii) the lag between backtesting exceedances and remediation actions; (iii) the use (or lack) of bilateral remediation between specific counterparties; (iv) operational difficulties in model updates; (v) regulatory constraints; and (vi) liquidity impact / market preparedness for semiannual recalibration.
+This section sets out the ongoing discussions between supervisors, supervised firms and ISDA regarding the approach to improving the responsiveness of non-centrally cleared IM models, and the potential impacts of the semiannual recalibration of SIMM.